Fourth grade

-Fourth grade (also called grade four, equivalent to Year 5 in England and Wales, and Year 4 in Australia) is a year of Elementary education in some countries.
-In North America, the fourth grade is the fifth school year of elementary school.
-Students are usually 9 or 10 years old.
-It can be considered a part of elementary school, traditionally providing instruction for young pupils in grades 3, 4 or 5.
-This can vary in different school districts; in some, fourth grade is the first or second year of intermediate school.
-In others, it may be the last year of elementary.
+Fourth grade (also 4th Grade or Grade 4) is the fourth year of formal or compulsory education.
+It is the fourth year of primary school.
+Children in fourth grade are usually 9–10 years old.

-Argentina's equivalent
+Argentina

 In Argentina, the minimum age required for the fourth grade is between 9 and 10 years old.
 In this situation, the children who are in the middle of primary school perform the "confirmation of loyalty to the homeland".
 This is an act in which a child will have to take an oath to defend Argentina for the rest of his or her life.
 Sometimes children take a trip to Rosario, where they raise the National Flag Memorial.

-Australia's equivalent
+Australia

 In Australia, this level of class is called Year 4.
 Children generally start this level between the ages of nine and ten.

-Brazil's equivalent
+Brazil

-In Brazil, fourth grade is the quarto ano do Ensino Fundamental I. To enter in the fourth grade, all children students must be 9 years old before the cut-off date.
-The minimum age to enter in the fourth grade is 9 years old.
+In Brazil, fourth grade is the quarto ano do Ensino Fundamental I. To enter in the fourth grade, all children students must be nine years old before the cut-off date.
+The minimum age to enter in the fourth grade is nine years old.

-Canada's equivalent
+Canada

 In Canada, the fourth year of elementary education is referred to as Grade 4.

-China's equivalent
+China

 In China, the fourth year of elementary education is referred to as Grade 4.
 Children are usually 9 or 10 years old at the fourth grade in elementary school.

-The Dutch and Belgian equivalent
+Netherlands

-In The Netherlands, the fourth year of school is called group 6, and the pupils are 9 to 10 years old.
-Children start school at the age of 4 and end school at the ages of 12 or 13.
+In the Netherlands, the fourth year of school is called group 6, and the pupils are 9 to 10 years old.
+Children start school at the age of four and end school at the ages of 12 or 13.
 In Belgium, it is called 4th (study) year.
 The children are also between the ages of 9 and 10.

-France's equivalent
+France

 In France, the equivalent to the above-grade is the Level 1 Intermediate Course, known by its short-form CM1 (cours moyen 1re année).

-Germany's equivalent
+Germany

 In Germany, the equivalent grade is 4.
 Klasse.
-In some German states this is the year where parents have to decide what kind of school their children should master: The "Mittelschule" that usually ends with 9th grade, the "Realschule" that ends with 10th grade and allows pupils to get a better starting point for their choice of working place or the "Gymnasium" that ends either with 12th grade or 13th grade (depending on the state) and is the only direct way to go to university.
+In most German states this is the year where parents have to decide what kind of school their children should master: The "Mittelschule" that usually ends with 9th grade, the "Realschule" that ends with 10th grade and allows pupils to get a better starting point for their choice of working place or the "Gymnasium" that ends either with 12th grade or 13th grade (depending on the state) and is the only direct way to go to university.